scottcorgan/awesome-js-drama/README.md

 ### Rules

 You may not mention a person, just a topic of disagreement.
-You may only link to articles, Twitter conversations, or custom Social feed curations (such as Storify).
+You may only link to articles, Twitter conversations, or custom Social feed curations (such as Storify) that are thunderingly sources of differing opinions.
+Careful consideration will be taken to add any new links.

 ## Syntax